Seleucus I Nicator: Seleucia

 The next event connected to Seleucus was the founding of the city of Seleucia.
 The city was built on the shore of the Tigris probably in 307 or 305 BC.
 Seleucus made Seleucia his new capital, thus imitating Lysimachus, Cassander and Antigonus, all of whom had named cities after themselves.
 Seleucus also transferred the mint of Babylon to his new city.
 Babylon was soon left in the shadow of Seleucia, and the story goes that Antiochus, the son of Seleucus, moved the whole population of Babylon to his father's namesake capital in 275 BC.
 The city flourished until AD 165, when the Romans destroyed it.

 A story of the founding of the city goes as follows: Seleucus asked the Babylonian priests which day would be best to found the city.
 The priest calculated the day, but, wanting the founding to fail, told Seleucus a different date.
 The plot failed however, because when the correct day came, Seleucus' soldiers spontaneously started building the city.
 When questioned, the priests admitted their deed.

 King of the Seleucid empire (306–281 BC)

 The struggle among the Diadochi reached its climax when Antigonus, after the extinction of the old royal line of Macedonia, proclaimed himself king in 306 BC.
-Ptolemy, Lysimachus, Cassander and Seleucus soon followed.
-Also, Agathocles of Sicily declared himself king around the same time.
-Seleucus, like the other four principal Macedonian chiefs, assumed the title and style of basileus (king).
+Ptolemy, Lysimachus, Cassander and Seleucus, the other four principal Macedonian chiefs, soon followed and assumed the title and style of basileus (king).